 Profile

-With the constant evolution of technology and increase in business process complexity, ERP systems had to drastically evolve to accommodate the needs of modern businesses.
-This drives the implementation of such systems to become very complex hence creating a high risk of implementation failure.
-This work mainly aims to establish a systematic framework that helps in reducing the risk of ERP implementation failures to protect businesses from possible financial losses.
+The implmentation of ERP systems is very complex and faces a high risk of failure.
+I devises a systematic framework that reduces the risk of ERP implementation failures to protect businesses from possible financial losses.

 Recent Research Videos